Brett Favre denies wrongdoing in Mississippi welfare fraud case

 "I have been unjustly smeared in the media," the Hall of Fame quarterback told CBS News on Tuesday.
 "I have done nothing wrong, and it is past time to set the record straight.

-Favre has been suspected of helping state officials redirect dollars that were meant for low-income families in Mississippi to a local nonprofit organization.
+Favre has drawn scrutiny for his communications with state officials, including some who have been accused of redirecting dollars that were meant for low-income families through a local nonprofit organization.
 He has not been charged in connection with the case.

 "No one ever told me, and I did not know, that funds designated for welfare recipients were going to the university or me," Favre said.
 "I tried to help my alma mater [the University of Southern Mississippi], a public Mississippi state university, raise funds for a wellness center.
 My goal was and always will be to improve the athletic facilities at my university."